Reviewing Authority Data Call – Not Just a Wish List

 - Major subcontractor CPRs, IPMRs, or equivalent cost performance reports (all applicable formats) or IPMDAR datasets.

 - Previous audit or surveillance findings, resulting reports, corrective action plans, and resolution and tracking Logs.

-- List of specific software toolsets used for accounting, scheduling, cost management, resource management, risk management, or performance analysis.
+- List of specific software toolsets used for accounting, scheduling, cost management, resource management, risk/opportunity management, or performance analysis.

 - EVMS Storyboard and flowcharts.

 - Chart of accounts, including cost element definition.